josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 </CalloutPlusQuote>

-I acknowledge that Tailwind might be a great solution, if its downsides are not issues for you.
+I acknowledge that Tailwind might be a great solution, if its downsides are not issues for you, or if you have other means of mitigating them.

 If it solves your problems, by all means, disregard my qualms as the ramblings of an old man yelling at a Tailwind-shaped cloud.
 It's only a tool, after all.
 It shouldn't be something we have to agree on if we're not working together, let alone a pillar of anyone's identity.

 But to me, Tailwind _is_ a problem in and of itself.
 The tradeoffs may be a net benefit for your use cases, and if so, that's great.
 I've tested Tailwind pretty thoroughly, however, and I've concluded that it is _not_ a net positive in my case.
 I don't mind working with it on a team (it _is_ useful as a unifying system, after all), but at the very least, I request the freedom to break out of it at my discretion as needed and as it's useful.
+I feel _anyone_ working with Tailwind should have this autonomy.
+I'd even go so far as to say you're suppressing your Crafters if you _don't_ allow them that.

 I do not care how fast I build, or how easily I prototype, so much as I care that I am building something uniquely good, and building it the right way.